How Changing Racist Names of School Buildings and Mascots Affects School Climate

 In the summer of 2020, students of Pinellas County, Florida’s Dixie Hollins High School petitioned to change their school’s name and mascot.
 While the school was named after the first superintendent of Pinellas County schools who promoted the rights of Black students, many felt that “Dixie Rebels” portrayed the wrong message due to the Confederate monikers.
 Some community members denied that the school is based in any racist ideologies, but a former student named Savelle Brown III was one of the first Black students to attend the high school in the 1960s, and remembered being forced to sing the Confederate national anthem; he was thrown out of the auditorium when he refused.
 Last September, the school rebranded as Hollins High School and changed its mascot to the Royals.
 A current student named Nicole Preoris said, “[The old name caused] people to unfairly judge the people and the teachers and the academics of our school because of the ideals of a name and a mascot but that is not really what we are.”

 Unfortunately, not all school name changes go over so well.
-Earlier this year, Woodrow Wilson High School in Washington, D.C. was officially changed to August Wilson High School so as to not share a name with a racist president.
+Earlier this year, Woodrow Wilson High School in Washington, D.C. proposed changing its name to August Wilson High School, so as to not share a name with a racist president.
 But in an op-ed for her school paper, graduating senior Sarah Ghirmay-Morgan describes how the action failed the students and residents of the D.C. area.
 Although August Wilson is an artist who represents Black excellence, the playwright has no ties to the school or to the D.C. region.
 Many felt that this was a name change of convenience and budget so DCPS wouldn’t have to change the branding of the school.
 Ghirmay-Morgan describes this as a “cop-out,” and students felt ignored and undervalued all over again.
+Eventually, the decision was made to name the school Jackson Reed High School.

 Studies have shown that symbols and images have a direct impact on students’ self-esteem and motivation, so underrepresented groups can be more likely to succeed and feel affirmed in their identities when they are surrounded by positive representation.